-Use an assortment of tools to track a release's progress and quality.
+Use an assortment of tools to track the release progress and quality.

-The Grid Timeline view displays your features in a Gantt chart.
+The Grid Timeline view displays features and epics in a Gantt chart.
 Visual representation of the item phases helps you analyze the current release by identifying:

 In this section:

-The date on which the feature moved into the "In Progress" metaphase.
+End point.
+The date on which an item moved into a starting phase of the "Done" metaphase.

 Milestones and the current date are displayed as vertical lines along the timeline.

 |Vertical blue line||The current date.|

 The milestone types are distinguished by the diamonds at the top of the lines: